 Reasons you can request spousal support modifications include:

 You can ask for a modification to spousal support payments from either side of the divorce agreement.
 If your spouse remarries, you can request that you no longer pay them any spousal support.
 If you lose your job, you can request an increase in the amount you receive each month.
 The possibilities will be varied depending on your original marriage, divorce, and personal lives.

 When your spousal support agreement is not properly drafted or has not been updated to meet the current needs of your life and lifestyle, even the simplest matters can feel like a hassle.
-Rather than worry about your finances – whether you are not receiving enough or giving too much away – each and every month, let our Dutchess County divorce attorneys reevaluate your agreement, review your current financial situation, and determine a new spousal support amount that works for both you and your ex.
+Rather than worry about your finances – whether you are not receiving enough or giving too much away – each and every month, let our attorneys reevaluate your agreement, review your current financial situation, and determine a new spousal support amount that works for both you and your ex.
 Not sure if you are ready to start just yet?
 We never want to push you towards a decision you are not comfortable with.
 Just let us know what is happening by using our free case consultation form online and we will get back to you as soon as we can.